 Alternatively, if you just want to see a pop-up one time, click the blue link in this window and you’ll be redirected to the pop-up that was initially blocked.

 Chrome does a great job at blocking a majority of pop-ups, but sometimes a pop-up squeaks through—or you accidentally click “Allow” instead of “Block”—and makes its way onto your screen.
 To explicitly block a website from showing pop-ups, you can add it to Chrome’s block list.

 Click the menu icon, and then click on “Settings.”
 Alternatively, you can type

 chrome://settings/ into the Omnibox to go directly there.

-In the list of settings, click the “Pop-ups and Redirects” option.
+Scroll down in the list of settings and then click the “Pop-ups and Redirects” option.